2072/Decursive/Readme.txt

  COMMANDS YOU CAN USE:

  /DCRSHOW
- ---> To show main Decursive window (also available by alt-left-clicking the
+ ---> To show main Decursive bar (also available by right-shift-clicking the
       MUFs handle)
+      Note that this bar is also the anchor of the live-list (moving this bar moves the live-list).

  /DCRHIDE
- ---> To hide main Decursive window (leaving live-list displayed)
+ ---> To hide the Decursive bar (leaving live-list displayed)

  /DCROPTIONS
  ---> To show a static option panel